 The design competition: a restricted international single stage design competition conducted according to the UNESCO Standard Regulations for International Competitions in Architecture and Town Planning and the UIA (International Union of Architects) best practice recommendations.

-At the end of the pre-qualification procedure, the shortlisted candidates (hereinafter ‘the competitors’) will be invited to submit their design proposals in the design competition, which will be presented to the jury responsible for evaluating and ranking them and determining the winning design proposal.
+At the end of the pre-qualification procedure, the shortlisted candidates (hereinafter ‘the competitors’) are invited to submit their design proposals in the design competition, which will be presented to the jury responsible for evaluating and ranking them and determining the winning design proposal.
 The jury will submit to the European Parliament the list of prize winners and its report for further commissioning and recommendations for the further development following the competition.

 Anonymity of the candidates during the assessment of the projects by the jury is fundamental and shall be guaranteed by the following rules: